 In our experience, DynaDot is affordable and has unique features.

 Domain.com offers some of the most popular domains across 25 country codes and sells premium domains.
-They have over two decades of experience in domain registration and web hosting.
+They have over two decades of experience in registration and web hosting.
 They offer average prices compared to their competitors.

 You must pay extra for privacy protection, email, web hosting, and SSL certificates.
 Their primary website builder is free with every domain, including a drag-and-drop builder, lots of templates, SEO tools, and a stock image library.
 They also offer 24/7 support.